sznowicki/nowicki-io/content/blog/2023-02-17-no-more-gatsby/index.md

 I use [showdownjs](https://www.npmjs.com/package/showdown) at work and since the main maintainer is back with us after fighting the pandemic in his main job (as a doctor) the choice was easy.

-I did some attempts a few times with different parsers but all of them are either very modular (lots of config required) or feel like made for something else (that one that NetlifyCMS is using).
+I did some attempts a few times with different parsers but all of them are either very modular (lots of configs required) or feel like made for something else (that one that NetlifyCMS is using).

 Showdown is easy to use, you pass markdown it gives you html.
 All with github flavour which feels natural to me.